grafana/tempo-operator/docs/api.md

+NOTE: currently this field is not considered.
 Retention period defined by dataset.
 User can specify how long data should be stored.

 <table>
     <thead>